tmarsteel/js-dprng/algorithm.md

 The DPRNG is based on a simply hash / shuffling function.
 That hash function is used to advance the internal state of the RNG at least once for each random number request.

-Test-Vectors are appended to this document (appendix 2 and 3).
+Test-Vectors are appended to this document (appendix 3 and 4).

+**This algorithm is not secure.
+DO NOT USE THIS FOR SECURITY RELATED TASKS.** See an explanation in appendix 1.

 ## Terminology / Notation

 All operations consider the values to be represented in Big-Endian encoding (that is: MSB to LSB).
-Except the bit-lengths of data all integer litarals in this document are written in hexadecimal notation
+Except the bit-lengths of data all integer literals in this document are written in hexadecimal notation

 The following table denotes the bitwise operation notation used in this document.
 It is the same as used in many modern programming languages; you can skip this if you are familiar with the bitwise and math operations of C-Like languages.